| Vision Statement | World View | Mission Statement | Diversity Statement |

 - Arts Education: Educate the region’s young people through access to quality arts experiences and multi-year opportunities to see, make, and understand the performing arts both on the Campus and in communities.

 - The Cultural Campus: Operate venues and nurture assets that deliver diverse and vital arts experiences, are a proud home to its Resident Companies, and are active gathering spaces for social and community events.
-These venues include the Kimmel Center for the Performing Arts, The Academy of Music, and the Merriam Theater.
+These venues include the Kimmel Center for the Performing Arts, The Academy of Music, and the Miller Theater (formerly the Merriam Theater).

 The diversity of our region is our strength and Kimmel Cultural Campus is dedicated to creating a diverse and inclusive cultural campus that reflects our commitment to an environment where everyone feels welcome and valued onstage and off.